 All American Bar Association-approved law schools require applicants to take the LSAT.

 Some students choose to study for the LSAT on their own.
 This requires a lot of self-discipline.
 If you choose to go this route, you can purchase test prep materials from lsac.org.
 Most students, however, find that the structure of a course works well for them.
-There are many companies which offer courses in the New York area.
-Each company has different strengths, and one course may work well for one student while not for another.
-Students should investigate each company to determine which course best meets their particular study habits.
-Yeshiva University does not endorse any particular LSAT prep company.
+There are many companies that offer courses in the New York area.
+Each company has different strengths and weaknesses and may work well for one student but not another.
+Students should investigate each company and make an informed decision about which course best meets their needs.
+Yeshiva University does not endorse any particular course or company.

 What is the proper timetable to prepare for law school?

-First YearSchedule appointment with the pre-law adviser by e-mailing firstname.lastname@example.org.
+First Year/ Sophomore YearSchedule appointment with the pre-law adviser by e-mailing firstname.lastname@example.org.

 Spring of Senior Year Choose from your acceptancesComplete FAFSA for financial aid (opens Jan.
 1)

 BACK TO TOP